cognitect-labs/aquamacs-support/README.md

 `Control` with left and right arrow keys controls the rightmost outer delimiter of the current surrounding form.

-`Control-Option` with left and right arrow keys controls the leftmost outer delimiter of the current surrounding form.
+`C-Option` with left and right arrow keys controls the leftmost outer delimiter of the current surrounding form.

-Bring the next form into the current form with `Control-right`.
+Bring the next form into the current form with `C-right`.
 This moves the outermost surrounded delimiter _on the right_, to the right.

 * Ex 1.
 Adding the form to the right to the current form
   * `(str "Hello"❚) "World"`
   * `(str "Hello"❚ "World)`

-Move the next form out of the current form with `Control-left`.
+Move the next form out of the current form with `C-left`.
 This moves the outermost surrounded delimiter _on the right_, to the left.

 * Ex 1.
 Move the following form out of the current form.
   * `(when (enthusiastic-greet?) (println "Hello!")❚ (println "How are you?"))`
   * `(when (enthusiastic-greet?) (println "Hello!")❚) (println "How are you?")`

-`Control-option` with left and right arrow keys controls the rightmost outer delimiter of the current surrounding form.
+`C-option` with left and right arrow keys controls the rightmost outer delimiter of the current surrounding form.

-Bring the previous form into the current form with `Control-option-right`.
+Bring the previous form into the current form with `C-option-right`.
 This moves the outermost surrounded delimiter _on the left_, to the left.

 * Ex 1.
 Push the form to the left out of the current form.
 (Rarely used)
   * `(defn simple-vector [] ["Return simple vector" ❚1 2 3])`
   * `(defn simple-vector [] "Return simple vector" [❚1 2 3])`

-Move the previous form out of the current form with `Control-option-left`.
+Move the previous form out of the current form with `C-option-left`.
 This moves the outermost surrounded delimiter _on the left_, to the right.

 * Ex 1.
 Add the form on the left to the current form.
 (Rarely used)
   * `(str (this) "❚is a form")`
   * `(str "(this) ❚is a form")`

-Split the current form with `Option-Shift-s`.
+Split the current form with `M-S-s`.

 * Ex 1.
 Turn one data structure into two.
   * `(map + [1 2❚ 3 4])`
   * `(map + [1 2]❚ [3 4])`

-Remove the nearest surrounding delimiter with `Option-s`
+Remove the nearest surrounding delimiter with `M-s`

 * Ex 1.
   * `[1 2 [3❚ 4]]`
   * `[1 2 3❚ 4]`

-Remove the nearest surrounding delimiter with `Option-s`, and delete everything between the delimiters _except_ the nearest form after the cursor.
+Remove the nearest surrounding delimiter with `M-s`, and delete everything between the delimiters _except_ the nearest form after the cursor.

 * Ex 1.
   * `[1 2 [3❚ 4]]`